derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/04/2022 16:20:10 : 3 Database Admins walked into a NoSQL bar.
+17/04/2022 16:19:59 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A QA engineer walks into a bar.
-Runs into a bar.
-Crawls into a bar.
-Dances into a bar.
-Tiptoes into a bar.
-Rams a bar.
-Jumps into a bar.
+A product manager walks into a bar, asks for drink.
+Bartender says no, but will consider adding later.
 <!-- replace-with-joke ends -->